falkr/ttm4175/pages/unit-net3/index.md

 ## Teamwork

-In the lab, go through the following activities with your team:
+In the lab, go through the following activities with your team.

 ---